-Action pact Head Start follows the public school system's calendar as much as possible.
-Centers operate between the hours of 8:00 a.m. and 2:15 p.m. for Head Start, 7:45 a.m. to 3:15 p.m. for Early Head Start, and 7:45 a.m. and 2:45 p.m. for Pre-K. Each parent shall receive a center calendar upon enrollment of the child.
-This calendar will list the first day of class, home visits, teacher work days, all holidays, staff training dates, early release dates, and last day of school.
+Action pact Head Start & Pre-K follow the public school system's calendar as much as possible.
+Centers operate between the hours of 8:00 a.m. and 2:15 p.m. for Head Start, 7:45 a.m. to 3:00 p.m. for Early Head Start, and 7:45 a.m. and 2:45 p.m. for Pre-K. Each parent will receive a center calendar upon enrollment of the child.
+This calendar will list the first day of class, early release days, home visits, teacher work days, staff appreciation days, and last day of school.
 Parents will receive written notification if the center calendar changes.